The European market potential for avocados

 Tips:

-- Combine your export to Europe with the development of new markets outside Europe (and the USA), for example in Asia and the Middle East.
+- Explore different regions to develop your exports, both within and outside Europe.
 Diversification will help you spread trade risks and make you less dependent on one region.
-Make sure you have access to new target markets by checking if your country has a phytosanitary agreement with that country – contact your local food safety authority.
+Make sure you have access to new target markets by checking if your country has a phytosanitary agreement with that country.
+Contact your local food safety authority.

 Figure 2: European import (EU-27+UK+EFTA) of avocados with non-European origin